-- (b) a Process Emissions Management Plan (including point and diffuse source emissions) prior to the commencement of processing; and - (c) an Air Quality Monitoring Program linked to the above management plans. - 49.
-The proponent must ensure the following criteria are contained in its AQMMP: - (a) ground level PM10 and PM{2.5} dust concentrations at Roxby Downs and Hiltaba Village derived from construction and operational sources at Olympic Dam must not exceed the following criteria:
+- 48. The proponent must prepare and implement an Air Quality Management and Monitoring Program (AQMMP), for approval by the Indenture Minister, with the concurrence of the EPA that incorporates the following: - (a) a Dust Management Plan prior to the commencement of open pit mining; - (b) a Process Emissions Management Plan (including point and diffuse source emissions) prior to the commencement of processing; and - (c) an Air Quality Monitoring Program linked to the above management plans. - 49.
+The proponent must ensure the following criteria are contained in its AQMMP: - (a) ground level PM10 and PM2.5 dust concentrations at Roxby Downs and Hiltaba Village derived from construction and operational sources at Olympic Dam must not exceed the following criteria:

 PARTICULATE SIZE FRACTION AVERAGING PERIOD GROUND LEVEL AMBIENT AIR QUALITY CRITERIA

-PM 10 24 hour 50 μg/m 3
+PM 10 24 hour 50 μg/m

-PM 25 24 hour 25 μg/m 3
+PM 25 24 hour 25 μg/m

-Annual 8 μg/m 3
+Annual $8 \ \mu g/m^3$